ROAResearch/yii2-app-roa/docs/guide/composer-scripts.md

 Runs all the necessary operations to have a functional application

-*Requires to have yii2 framework installed*
+* Note: Requires to have yii2 framework installed*

 > Uses commands
 >